sushmaakoju/research-experienc/self-study-as-a-hobby/readme.md

 ### 2022, 2023 - Ongoing

+The following courses were completed for my learning and as a hobby, while I was <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-arizona">PhD student at University of Arizona, Aug 2022</a> and while I was a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-arizona#research-assistant-for-a-darpa-project-at-clulab-university-of-arizona-aug-19th-2022---july-22nd-2023">parttime Research Assistant at University of Arizona</a>:

 - Handbook of Practical Logic and Automated Reasoning from 2009, 2022-2023
 - Natural Logic and Natural Language Inference on SICCK dataset, May 2023